yola/gulp-static-i18n/README.md

 module.exports = gulp;
 ```

-### What happens on disk
+### What happens:

-The source is copied for each language present in each locale directory.
-Every
+`po` files are catalogued/merged from each locale directory, then used
-file is pruned for translation calls.
+for translation calls.

 Example: